Mesothelioma Facts & Statistics

-If you or a family member has been diagnosed with malignant Mesothelioma you are going to have a lot of questions about living with Mesothelioma and what legal options you have against asbestos manufacturers and asbestos companies for your asbestos exposure.
+If you or a family member has a malignant Mesothelioma diagnosis, you are going to have a lot of questions about living with Mesothelioma and what legal options you have against asbestos manufacturers and asbestos companies for your asbestos exposure.
 Mesothelioma is a seriously deadly disease.
-According to the American Cancer Society with the average survival time for people with Mesothelioma is 4-18 months.
+According to the American Cancer Society, with the average survival time for people with Mesothelioma is 4-18 months.

 Family Member Died From Mesothelioma?

 If you have a family member that has died from Mesothelioma cancer, immediately consult with an experienced Mesothelioma lawyer about your available compensation from asbestos trust funds.

 It is VERY IMPORTANT that you file your Mesothelioma claim within your states Statute of Limitations.